 Partners - Business and Employment Resource Center

-Department of Labor, Licensing and Regulation - Division of Workforce Development
+Department of Labor - Division of Workforce Development

 The Division of Workforce Development oversees the State's workforce programs.
 Working in partnership with Local Workforce Investment Areas, services include matching job seekers with employers, providing training opportunities and reporting on the needs and demands of the labor market.
 E-mail Division of Workforce Development for more information

 Provides assistance to individuals who are in the professional, technical, and managerial occupations.
 POAC offers seminars, workshops and counseling aimed at returning the professional to work quickly.
 To register call 301-362-1646 or enroll online.

 Carroll County Business & Employment Resource Center (BERC)